 Welcome to the ProShot manual.
 Here you can find all of the information needed to get the most out of your photography experience.

-Zoom - drag one finger up and down to zoom in and out
+Zoom - Drag one finger up and down on the viewfinder to zoom in and out

 Menus - Tap anywhere outside of a menu to close it